toouil/codespace/README.md

 ```
 Open your browser and visit http://localhost:8000 to use the application.

-🚨 Note : Not complete yet !
+🚨 Note : Not completed yet !